radiovisual/metalsmith-rootpath/README.md

 ## Examples

-Lets assume you have a directory structure like this:
+Let's assume you have a directory structure like this:

 ```
         index.html